boazbk/tcs/lec_08_uncomputability.md

 This is related to the recreational pastime of ["Code Golfing"](https://codegolf.stackexchange.com/) which is about solving a certain computational task using the as short as possible program.

 The diagonalization argument used to prove uncomputability of $F^*$ is derived from Cantor's argument for the uncountability of the reals discussed in [chaprepres](){.ref}.

+Christopher Strachey was an English computer scientist and the inventor of the CPL programming language.
+He was also an early artificial intelligence visionary, programming a computer to play Checkers and even write love letters in the early 1950's, see [this New Yorker article](https://www.newyorker.com/tech/elements/christopher-stracheys-nineteen-fifties-love-machine) and [this website](http://www.alpha60.de/art/love_letters/).

 Rice's Theorem was proven in [@rice1953classes].
 It is typically stated in a form somewhat different than what we used, see [ricesstandardex](){.ref}.